A248/JdbCaesar/README.md

 * Transaction isolation - *REPEATABLE_READ* is the default.
 * Query fetch size - The default fetch size is the vendor default.

 **Note that read only mode, auto commit mode, and transaction isolation are not reset once a Connection is used by JdbCaesar**.
-If you are using a connection pool, it is good practice to resets these options when the connection is returned to the pool.
+If you are using a connection pool, it is good practice to reset these options when the connection is returned to the pool.
 HikariCP, for example, does this automatically.

 ### Exception Handling